Ruins Of Pompeii

 What to See

-Herculaneum: The Better-Preserved Alternative
+Herculaneum: The Less-Visited Alternative

-Herculaneum was destroyed by the same eruption but buried deeper (20 metres of volcanic material) and by pyroclastic flows rather than falling ash.
-The result is better preservation: carbonised wooden furniture, intact upper floors, frescoes that look almost fresh, and shop signs still visible on the street walls.
-The site is smaller than Pompeii (only about 20 percent excavated) and significantly less crowded.
+Herculaneum was buried by the same eruption but deeper (20 metres) and by pyroclastic flows rather than falling ash.
+The result is better preservation: carbonised wooden furniture, intact upper floors, frescoes that look almost fresh, shop signs still visible on street walls.
+The site is smaller and significantly less crowded than Pompeii.
+The “boathouses” on the harbour front contain around 300 skeletal remains – people who sheltered there and were killed by the pyroclastic surge.

 Mount Vesuvius